-Though the island nation is geographically small, the sweeping landscapes seem immense to awestruck visitors taking in the jagged mountain peaks, rolling hills, sparkling beaches, scenic fjords, raging rivers and pristine lakes that make up the stunning scenery of New Zealand.
+Though the island nation is geographically small, the sweeping landscapes seem immense with their jagged mountain peaks, rolling hills, sparkling beaches, scenic fjords, raging rivers, and pristine lakes.

-New Zealand is an adventures paradise, with opportunities to try activities like scuba diving, hot air ballooning, rock climbing, and other extreme sports; especially in adrenaline-packed Queenstown, the 'extreme sport capital of the world'.
+New Zealand is an adventurers paradise with opportunities to try activities like scuba diving, hot air ballooning, rock climbing, and other extreme sports, especially in adrenaline-packed Queenstown, the 'extreme sport capital of the world'.

 Yet the urban life and culture of New Zealand is just as fascinating, with the traditions of both Maori warriors and British settlers playing a part in everyday life.
-Major cities like Auckland, Christchurch and Wellington have excellent restaurants and nightlife to entertain the most determined partiers, and fascinating museums and cultural attractions to satiate the NZD 20 billion tourism economy.
+Major cities like Auckland, Christchurch and Wellington have excellent restaurants and nightlife to entertain the most determined partiers, along with an array of fascinating museums and cultural attractions.

-Located seemingly at the end of the world, the long flight to New Zealand is off-putting for many travellers, however the rich rewards of a holiday spent in the 'land of the long white cloud' are immeasurable.
+New Zealand seems to be located at the end of the world, and the long flight is off-putting for many travellers.
+However, the rich rewards of a holiday spent in the 'land of the long white cloud' are immeasurable.